 Adding a competitive element to your fitness sessions, Strava also lets you set records on your regular routes.
 If you cycle the same way to and from work every day, it will break down your route into a range of blocks.
 Now that half-mile section between two sets of traffic lights is your race track for a new PB.

-There are now Strava apps with standalone GPS for both Apple Watch and Android Wear, and while we've found some accuracy issues, it's certainly an experience that offers way more than the stock apps.
+There are now standalone Strava apps with for both Apple Watch and Android Wear 2.0, taking advantage of the GPS on both, and while we've found some accuracy issues, it's certainly an experience that offers way more than the stock apps.

 Endomondo was quick out of the blocks when it came to wearable app support, initially just providing you with simple metrics like run duration, pace and average heart rate.